Are You an Accident Waiting to Happen?

 I have a bit of good news.

-Muscle imbalance is largely fixable – if you are willing to work through it, that is.
-Things you can do to balance out your muscle groups include: Stretching what is tight, strengthening what is weak, activating your deep core muscles, and learning how to develop supported relaxation.
+Things you can do to balance out your muscle groups include stretching what is tight, strengthening what is weak, activating your deep core muscles, and learning how to develop body alignment and supported relaxation.

 To start balancing your muscles, get my Kindle book, How to Move the Pain Out of Your Body: A Woman's Holistic Guide to Easing Out of Pain and Getting Strong Again.